constantinedev/NewsAPI/README.md

 The is bot for example<br>

 * how to call command by send with message
-* how to user requests module's for getting info API.
+* how to user aiohttp module's to getting response API result.
 * how to reply message in formatting.

 In case this is showing example for how to use api modules in maubot to reply the result in msg.<br>